 Credit union growth is on the rise, and the US west coast is leading the charge.
-Factors such as a strong economy and a healthy environment for aspiring entrepreneurs were heavy contributors to this in 2017, and all signs are pointing toward a continuing trend in the year ahead.
+Factors such as a strong economy and a healthy environment for aspiring entrepreneurs were heavy contributors to this in 2017, with products such as auto loans, fixed rate mortgages and personal loans growing the most in 2018.

 Numbers continue to rise in all areas of credit union growth.
 Throughout 2017 in Oregon and Washington states, loan rates grew by 10.9 and 9.4%, respectively.
 Both rates finished as the first- and second-highest of all credit unions in the country, according to the National Credit Union Association (NCUA).

-What's more, with a strong national economy and job market continuing into 2018, the NCUA predicts increased borrowing and relatively low credit risk.
-This means we can also expect to see credit union growth continue to increase alongside those numbers.
+What's more, with a strong national economy and job market continuing through the start of 2019, we can also expect to see credit union growth continue to increase.

 Numbers certainly point to evidence of that trend.
 The Credit Union Times reports that approximately 2.5 million new members joined credit unions in 2017.
 In Alaska, Arizona, California, Guam, Hawaii, Idaho, Nevada, Oregon, Utah and Washington, total credit union membership grew by 5.4% during that stretch.